mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 }
 ```

-Atleast, I personally preferred that the object (ie: `Repository`) have single responsibility and lesser-code possible for maintainability purposes. **That's being said!**
+Atleast, I personally preferred that the object (i.e.: `Repository`) have single responsibility and lesser-code possible for maintainability purposes. **That's being said!**

 ###### OSS Responsibility